Where is your office?

 You may cancel your appointment by phone, text, or email.

-If you cancel with less than 24 hours notice, your credit card will be charged half of the normal session rate.
+If you cancel with less than 24 hours notice, your credit card will be charged the full session rate.
+This may sound harsh, but I’ve had to move to this model as people were taking advantage.
+Who knew the original fee of $50 wasn’t enough to deter people from canceling?

 If you forget to cancel and don’t show, your credit card will be charged the full session rate.